release-engineering/Sync2Jira/docs/source/config-file.rst

         }
     }

 * Specify the GitHub project field and its mapping to Jira.
-The currently supportted fields are :code:`storypoints` and :code:`priority`.
+The currently supported fields are :code:`storypoints` and :code:`priority`.

 * The :code:`gh_field` points to the GitHub field name.